damiant/dust/roadmap.md

 🔥 Important

 ◯ Space between event types
-◯ Icon for recurring event
 ◯ Schedule in mobile for manager is bad layout
-◯ Import and data entry for camps: capitalize first letter ◯ Mutant vehicles should show as mobile rather than unplaced
+◯ Import and data entry for camps: capitalize first letter

 ## Accessibility / Navigation